Civil Engineering (CE)

 CE 6609.
 Numerical Methods in Environmental and Water Resources.
 3 Credits.

 Use of microcomputers in water resources.
 Elements of finite difference schemes, basic operations, convergence, stability, and consistency.
 Nonuniform flow and error analysis; unsteady laminar flow; diffusion problems; unsteady flow in open channels; water hammer, seepage flow, and diffusion–dispersion problems.
-Prerequisites: CE 2210, MAE 3126.
-(Spring).
+Prerequisites: CE 2210 and MAE 3126.
+(Spring, Every Year).

 CE 6610.
 Pollution Transport Systems.
 3 Credits.

 Distribution of pollutants in natural waters and atmosphere, diffusive and advective transport, mathematics for stream pollutant deoxygenation rates, groundwater pollution transport, sediment transport, thermal transport, numerical simulation of pollutant transports in streams and estuaries.
 Prerequisites: CE 3610 and MAE 2131.
 (Fall and spring, Every Year).

 CE 6701.
 Analytical Mechanics.
 3 Credits.

 Fundamental principles, particle and rigid-body dynamics, generalized coordinates, variational principles and Lagrange’s equations, nonholonomic systems, Hamilton’s equations, theory of small oscillations.
-Prerequisites: APSC 2058, APSC 2113.
-(Fall).
+Prerequisites: APSC 2058 and APSC 2113.
+(Fall, Every Year).

 CE 6702.
 Vehicle Dynamics.
 3 Credits.

 Engineering principles and analytical methods explaining the performance of an automotive vehicle.
 Basic mechanics governing vehicle dynamic performance in longitudinal, ride, and handling modes.
 Engineering analysis techniques applied to basic systems and subsystems to derive the governing equations.
-Prerequisite or corequisite: CE 6701.
-Prerequisites: CE 6701 (either prerequisite or corequisite).
+CE 6701 may be taken as a corequisite.
+Prerequisite: CE 6701.
 (Spring, even years).